 - Skills Emphasize practical skills such as ability to carry heavy loads, knowledge of menu and beverage items, setting buffets or food-running skills, as well as interpersonal (or “soft”) skills such as excellent verbal communication, a positive attitude or superior customer service.

 - Work history Mention all catering jobs you have in the past, including any volunteer work or internships that involve coordinating a large event or providing customer service.
 For instance, you can mention a volunteer job at a banquet serving 200+ eaters.

 - Education Include both your highest level of education (e.g., high school diploma, college degree) as well as any related training you may have pursued, such as a mixology class, or banquet server training.

 See Why My Perfect Resume is a 5-Star Resume Builder

-Make sure your resume is presentable by using these professionally-designed layouts.
+Make sure your resume is presentable by using these professionally-designed layouts in our resume builder.